 The final step in threat modeling is to develop mitigation strategies for the identified risks.
 This involves implementing controls and countermeasures that can help prevent or minimize the impact of potential attacks.
 Testers should consider technical and non-technical controls, such as secure coding practices or employee training programs.

-Furthermore, it is important to regularly review and update the mitigation strategies as new threats emerge or the system evolves.
+It is important to regularly review and update the mitigation strategies as new threats emerge or the system evolves.
 Threat modeling is an ongoing process, and the effectiveness of the mitigation strategies should be continually assessed and improved.

 Techniques in Threat Modeling

 Several techniques can be employed to perform effective threat modeling.
-Threat modeling is a critical process in the field of cybersecurity, as it helps identify and assess potential threats to a system or application.
+Threat modeling is a critical process in cybersecurity, as it helps identify and assess potential threats to a system or application.
 By thoroughly analyzing these threats, organizations can implement appropriate security measures to mitigate risks and protect their assets.

 STRIDE Methodology